 - This will yield about 3 cups shredded chicken.

 - Measure the diameter of your inner pot and purchase a chicken that will fit in it.

 - To make gravy, transfer the cooking liquid to a glass measuring cup and spoon off as much fat as possible.
-In a small bowl, stir together 1 tbsp (15 mL) all-purpose flour and 2 tbsp (30 mL) cold water to make a slurry.
+In a small bowl, stir together 1 tablespoon (15 mL) all-purpose flour and 2 tablespoon (30 mL) cold water to make a slurry.
 Stir slurry into cooking liquid until well combined.
 Set your Instant Pot to sauté on Less.
 When the display says Hot, add gravy and cook, stirring, for about 2 minutes or until thickened to your liking.